FREQUENTLY ASKED QUESTIONS

 Each site has a healthcare provider who oversees all aspects of camper health care.
 All camper medicines are checked into the health care provider by parents/guardians during registration and are kept in our health center at all times (exceptions can be made for inhalers and Epi-pens).
 Counselors are informed when their campers need to take medicines and can join campers at administration times.

-In addition to a health care provider on site, we work closely with a local physician and staff are trained in emergency care.
+In addition to a health care provider on site, we work closely with a local physician, and staff are trained in emergency care.
 If emergency hospital care is needed, we will take campers to the nearest hospital or call 911 for support.
-You will be notified if your child requires hospitalization or is s/he is ill for more than 8 hours.
+You will be notified if your child requires hospitalization or if they are ill.

 What first-aid/safety provisions do you have?